Towards Writing Style Adaptation in Handwriting Recognition: Writer Style Network

 \section{Writer Style Network}

 In this section, we describe the proposed WS-Net and its training procedure.
 We first introduce the baseline network architecture and later we specify the changes that lead to the proposed WS-Net.

-The baseline architecture is similar to text recognition state-of-the-art architectures trained with CTC loss function~\cite{E2ENNCTC2015,AREMDLSTMNECESSARY2017,GatedConv2017,IMPROVINGCNNBLSTMCTC2018} It contains a convolutional part (CNN) and a recurrent part (RNN).
+The baseline architecture is similar to text recognition state-of-the-art architectures trained with CTC loss function~\cite{E2ENNCTC2015,AREMDLSTMNECESSARY2017,GatedConv2017,IMPROVINGCNNBLSTMCTC2018}.
+It consists of a convolutional part (CNN) and a recurrent part (RNN).
 The CNN part is a sequence of 4 convolutional blocks, where each has 2 convolutional layers with numbers of output channels set to 64, 128, 256, and 512, respectively.
-The input width subsampling factor of the CNN is 4.
+All convolutional blocks except the last one are followed by a max pooling layer, while the input width subsampling factor of the CNN is 4.
 The RNN part processes three scaled versions of the WSB output with three branches, the scaling factors are 1, 0.5, and 0.25 and each branch has two LSTM layers.
 The outputs are upsampled back to the original resolution, summed, and processed with a final LSTM layer.
 Each LSTM layer is bidirectional and has a hidden feature size of 256 for each dimension.
 The output of the RNN block is processed by a final 1D convolutional layer.
-The baseline has 5 instance normalization layers, the first four are in the convolutional part behind each convolutional block, and the last is behind the recurrent block.
+The baseline architecture has 5 instance normalization layers, the first four are in the convolutional part after each convolutional block (CNN), and the last is after the recurrent block (RNN).
+A more detailed description together with a detailed diagram can be found in our previous work~\cite{TS-Net2021}.

-WS-Net enhances the baseline with WSB by replacing one or multiple standard instance normalization layers with adaptive instance normalization layers (AdaIN) conditioned on writer embeddings.
-Each AdaIN has its own projection matrices $\mathbf{W}^\gamma$, $\mathbf{W}^\beta$, and biases $\mathbf{{b}^\gamma}$, $\mathbf{{b}^\beta}$, but the writer style embeddings $\mathbf{e}$ are shared.
+WS-Net (see Figure~\ref{fig:wsb:multi_writer_styles_model_wsb}) is the baseline architecture enhanced with WSB, which replaces one or multiple standard instance normalization layers with adaptive instance normalization layers (AdaIN) conditioned on writer embeddings.
+Each AdaIN has its own projection matrices $\mathbf{W}^\gamma$, $\mathbf{W}^\beta$, and biases $\mathbf{{b}^\gamma}$, $\mathbf{{b}^\beta}$, but the writer-style embeddings $\mathbf{e}$ are shared.
 We experimented with two variants of WS-Net: Single AdaIN and All AdaIN.
-Single AdaIN is WS-Net, where the adaptive normalization layer (AdaIN) is behind the convolutional block (CNN), and all the rest are standard instance normalization layers.
+Single AdaIN is WS-Net, where the adaptive normalization layer (AdaIN) is placed after the convolutional block (CNN), and all the rest are standard instance normalization layers.
 All AdaIN is WS-Net, where every normalization layer is AdaIN.